 If you’re confused about when and if a contractor you hire needs to hold a license, you’re not alone.
 Each state has its own set of licensing rules and regulations.
 The majority of states regulate at least a few home-repair related trades, but some don’t regulate any.
 Additionally, some cities, counties and other municipalities require their own licenses for trades, but many don’t.

 In general terms, a contractor’s license typically involves a registration with the license-issuing agency and includes proving the contractor holds the minimum insurance and/or bonding as required by the municipality.
 Often, a license is required as a preliminary requirement for a contractor to be able to pull a permit at the local building department.

 In some states and municipalities, the minimum threshold for requiring a license is based on the dollar value of the work.
 For instance, in New York City, any home improvement work that costs more than $200 is required to be performed by a city-licensed home improvement professional.

 Using a licensed contractor means that they’ve met the most minimal requirements for that line of work as required by the jurisdiction.
 Most states require that contractors demonstrate proof of insurance as part of obtaining a trade license or registering.

 Licensing or registration protects the homeowner by helping ensure that contractors meet the minimum insurance requirements.
 Using an unlicensed contractor can cost you in a number of ways.

-If your project requires a building permit but the contractor failed to obtain one due to being unlicensed, if found, a building inspector may stop the work until he or she is satisfied a licensed contractor has obtained the proper permits.
+If your project requires a building permit but the contractor failed to obtain one due to being unlicensed, a building inspector may stop the work until he or she is satisfied that a licensed contractor has obtained the proper permits.

 Homeowners who use unlicensed contractors may also find little recourse if a problem develops after the work is completed.
 In several states, Arizona for example, registered contractors contribute to a compensation fund that seeks to make wronged consumers whole if a problem develops with a registered or a licensed contractor.